Top 18 Yoga Studios and Prices Singapore: Yoga Movement, Yoga Inc, Hom Yoga (2022)

 Free Yoga Classes Price Notes

-HPB Sunrise in the City Free Organised by HPB but classes are at gyms and yoga studios.
-Download Healthy 365 mobile app
+HPB Sunrise in the City Free Organised by HPB, but classes are at gyms and yoga studios.
+Download Healthy 365 mobile app to book.

-Free trials Free Available at Pure Yoga, Fitness First, Platinum Yoga, Real Yoga, Jal Yoga
+Free trials Free Available at Platinum Yoga, Trust Yoga, and Jal Yoga

 HPB Sunrise in the City